Cash Flow and Fund Flow Differences

 Key Differences Between Cash Flow and Fund Flow

-- The cash flow statement is one of the four financial statements that every investor looks at to understand the financial position of a company.
+- The cash flow statement is one of the four financial statements every investor looks at to understand the financial position.
 The fund flow statement, on the other hand, isn’t a financial statement.

-- The cash flow statement is prepared so that at the end of a particular period, the net cash flow of the company can be calculated.
-Fund flow statement is prepared to see the sources and uses of funds during a particular period and how that “change in the funds” affects the working capital of the company.
+- The cash flow statement is prepared so that the company's net cash flow can be calculated at the end of a particular period.
+A fund flow statement is prepared to see the sources and uses of funds during a particular period and how that "change in the funds" affects the company's working capital.

 - The cash flow statement is used for cash budgeting.
 Fund flow statement is used for capital budgeting.

 - The cash flow statement is prepared to see the short-term effect of cash flow.
-Fund flow statement is prepared for the long-term purpose.
+The fund flow statement is prepared for a long-term purpose.

 Comparative Table